exoplatform/exo-documentation/docs/GettingStarted.rst

 |image212|

 Once you confirm the action, the article is automatically moved into the archive and is no longer available to other users.
-The archive can be accessed from the "Archived News" entry in the filter.
+The archive can be accessed from the "Archived News" entry in the dropdown.
 Only the authors and publishers can see articles in the archive.
 Archived articles have a different display in the activity stream  :

 |image213|